Voting by mail: a Markov chain model for managing the security risks of election systems: Computational Results

 We examine the impact of attack timing on three malicious attack scenarios: \(X9\), \(X13\), and \(X29\).
 To do so, we vary the day of each attack from Day 7 to Day 49 and evaluate the change in the expected number of returned ballots that are counted and unaltered (C,U) compared to the baseline (see Table~\ref{ssec:MaliciousAttacks}).

 Figure \ref{fig:timing} illustrates the deviations in the expected number of (C,U) ballots associated with each attack scenario as a function of the day of the attack.
 All values are negative, indicating that each attack reduces the number of ballots in the preferred (C,U) state.
 Attack \(X9\), which models the false rejection of valid ballots at the election office (process state VII), experiences its largest deviation in (C,U) ballots when the attack is initiated on day 38.
-This attack peak aligns with a surge of ballots routed to the election office via early voting (M6), which begins on day 36 and introduces a direct arc from process state II to state VII, in addition to those being returned by mail or drop box.
+This attack peak aligns with a surge of ballots routed to the election office by mail via early voting (M6), which begins on day 36 and introduces a direct arc from process state II to state VII, in addition to those being returned by mail or drop box.
 Similarly, attack \(X13\), representing the loss of ballots in USPS transit, peaks on day 37 in terms of its deviation in the expected number of (C,U) ballots.
-This deviation increases due to ballot return reminders (M5) that start to alert voters on Day 36.
-This results in an increase in the flow of ballots in transit, which results in more ballots that are available to be maliciously stolen.
+This is due to ballot return reminders (M5) beginning on Day 36.
+This prompts voters to return their ballots and results in an increase in the flow of ballots in transit, which results in more ballots being available to be maliciously stolen by malicious actors.
+However, attack \(X13\) affects few ballots in the week prior to election day, when most ballots have already been returned.

 Attack \(X29\), a masquerade attack involving stolen or pre-marked ballots (state II), experiences its largest deviation in (C,U) ballots earlier in the election cycle on day 7, which results in 706 fewer (C,U) ballots.
 This occurs due to the initial surge in ballot issuance and early returns at this time.
 A secondary deviation of 614 (C,U) ballots occurs on day 36, coinciding with an increase in voters returning ballots due to automatic ballot reminders (M5).
 These results indicate that attack timing--—specifically its alignment with the flow of ballots--—is crucial for determining the consequences of an attack.
 The consequences of an attack corresponds to its interaction with process dynamics during periods of high ballot flow.
+As with \(X13\), \(X29\) affects few ballots in the week prior to election day.